Frequently Asked Library Questions

 A good place to start is the LibGuide page for your major at Kettering.
 It identifies the databases relevent to your particular field.
 The database page lists all the databases Kettering subscribes to, and database descriptions can help you decide which one to use.

 - What is this “Search for Article” link, and where is it taking me?

 - This link automatically searches our catalog, and the results will tell you if we have that specific journal, volume, and issue.
 If the search has no results, your next step is to request the article through Interlibrary Loan.

 - I’ve found an article I want, but the website says I need to pay for it?
 Please attempt to utilize the Interlibrary Loan service before paying for an article - ILL can almost always find the article for you.

 If you have any trouble finding books or articles, don't be shy, ask us.

 Theses are located in the Digital Thesis Archive.
 To access the Digital Thesis Archive click on "Digital Thesis Archive" in the menu on the right.
 Please note—due to copyright restrictions, you must be on campus to access the Digital Thesis Archive, and you may not print out a thesis.
 For information on how to obtain a paper copy of a thesis, please contact the Center for Culminating Undergraduate Experience.

-More recent theses are completely digital, however, older theses will most likely be on microfilm.
+Recent theses are completely digital, and older theses will most likely be on microfilm.